Swaptoshi/swaptoshi-docs/content/launch/mainnet.md

 This phase includes:

-1. **54 Genesis Validators**: Swaptoshi will be initialized with a genesis block containing 54 validators—53 with a vote weight of 10 SWX, and 1 non-forging validator with no vote weight.
+1. **54 Genesis Validators**: Swaptoshi will be launched with a genesis block that includes 54 validators.
+Of these, 53 will be configured as initial validators, with 31 of them holding a genesis balance of 10 SWX each, used exclusively for self-staking.
+Additionally, there will be 1 non-forging validator with no voting power.
 The non-forging validator plays a crucial role in the [Liquidity Setup Phase](#-liquidity-setup-phase) discussed later.

 2. **Sidechain Registration**: To ensure a smooth registration process for the Klayr sidechain, this will occur immediately after the genesis validators begin forging blocks.